We may earn a commission when you buy through links in our articles. Learn more.

 And if you’re an adult builder, it’s remarkably convenient when you need to rapidly pack away a modest selection; even if just to throw on top of your vast bank of Akro-Mils cabinets when you suddenly realize it’s 3am.
 And, remember, you’re still allowed to take builds on the road – even if youth is long behind you.

 Need more ideas on what to put in your Lego storage?
-Here are the best Lego sets for adults.
-Out there is a Lego set for every price range, from cheap Lego sets to the most expensive Lego sets ever made.
+Why not go large, and check out our list of the most expensive Lego sets ever made.